 - Cheesy, comfort food goodness!

-- Delicious, easy sauce and the pasta is never dry.
+- Baked in lots of delicious sauce so the pasta is never dry.

 - Great for serving a crowd or a big family.